roadsnail/Pi-ve/README.md

 * An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off to on OR on to off).

 * A 'Boost' function allow for a 30 minute, 60 minute or 90 minute 'heat on' function for heating and/or water.
   * Hot water boost will switch on the HW relay for the selected period.
-30/60/90 minutes.
+30/60/90-minutes.
 'Cancel' will cancel the last boost period selected.
   * Similarly, Heating boost will set the thermostat setting to the current temperature plus 1 deg C for the selected period and 'Cancel' will cancel the last boost period.

 ---